dogweather/forkful/content/en/lua/dates-and-times/parsing-a-date-from-a-string.md

   \ of dates and times into a format that can be easily manipulated, stored, or\u2026"
 lastmod: '2024-03-13T22:45:00.214082-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing a date from a string involves converting textual representations\
-  \ of dates and times into a format that can be easily manipulated, stored, or\u2026"
+summary: Parsing a date from a string involves converting textual representations of dates and times into a format that can be easily manipulated, stored, or compared within a Lua program.
 title: Parsing a date from a string
 weight: 30
 ---